zounasL/Fix-Hack-Learn---SharePoint/README.md

 ![Demo custom renderer](./media/custom-renderer.gif)

 # Get needed JS libraries to render a web part
 Idea for this was to use or replicate behaver of the SPComponentLoader class ( https://docs.microsoft.com/en-us/javascript/api/sp-loader/spcomponentloader?view=sp-typescript-latest ) which loads all needed files to render a web part.
-Unfortunately we didn't had time to investigate this further.
+Unfortunately, we didn't had time to investigate this further.